vatson/rollup-plugin-vuetify/README.md

 │   ├── Decorated.vue            <- component decorated with vue-property-component
 │   ├── Empty.vue                <- component without any properties, can be used as a wrapper │   ├── EmptyDecorator.vue       <- component with "empty" decorator
+│   ├── ExportByReference.vue    <- component with export defined previously as a variable
 │   ├── Extended.vue             <- component created with Vue.extend()
 │   ├── External                 <- component splitted into separate files
 │   │   ├── Component.vue